-If you find the plaintiff has proved each of these elements, and if you find that the plaintiff has proved all the elements [he] [she] is required to prove under Instruction[specify the instruction[s] that deal with the particular right[s]], your verdict should be for the plaintiff.
-If, on the other hand, the plaintiff has failed to prove any one or more of these elements, your verdict should be for the defendant.
+If you find that the plaintiff has proved each of these elements, and if you find that the plaintiff has proved all the elements [he] [she] is required to prove under Instruction[s] [specify the instruction[s] that deal with the particular right[s]], your verdict should be for the plaintiff.
+If, on the other hand, you find that the plaintiff has failed to prove any one or more of these elements, your verdict should be for the defendant.

 Use this instruction only in conjunction with an applicable "particular rights" instruction, such as Instructions 9.9–9.25.
 Such an instruction should set forth the additional elements a plaintiff must establish to prove the violation of the particular constitutional right or federal law at issue.

 In addition, use this instruction only when Monell liability is based on an expressly adopted official policy or a longstanding practice or custom of the defendant.
 For other bases of Monell liability, see Instructions 9.6 (Section 1983 Claim Against Local Governing Body Defendants Based on Act of Final Policymaker—Elements and Burden of Proof), 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof) and 9.8 (Section 1983 Claim Against Local Governing Body Defendants Based on Policy of Failure to Train—Elements and Burden of Proof).